Noah Kahan discography

-American singer-songwriter Noah Kahan has released three studio albums, one live album, two extended plays and twenty-five singles.
+American singer-songwriter Noah Kahan has released four studio albums, one live album, two extended plays and twenty-five singles.
 Kahan is signed to Republic Records, through which he has released all his material.

 Kahan released his debut EP Hurt Somebody in 2018, and the following year released his debut album Busyhead.
 His single "Hurt Somebody" featuring Julia Michaels appeared at number 24 on the US Hot Rock & Alternative Songs chart, making his first appearance on any American chart.

-Kahan released his second EP Cape Elizabeth in 2020 during the COVID-19 lockdowns; Kahan followed this with the release of his sophomore album, I Was / I Am, in 2021.
+Kahan released his second EP Cape Elizabeth in 2020 during the COVID-19 lockdowns; Kahan followed this with the release of his second album, I Was / I Am, in 2021.
 The album peaked at 154 on the Billboard 200.

 In 2022, Kahan released his breakthrough third studio album Stick Season, which peaked at number two on the Billboard 200.
 The title track of the album, "Stick Season", helped launch him into mainstream popularity.
 The song peaked at number nine on the Billboard Hot 100 and led to his first Grammy nomination.
 The album received a deluxe edition, Stick Season (We'll All Be Here Forever), in 2023.
 More material was released in 2024 with another deluxe edition titled Stick Season (Forever).
 In 2024, Kahan announced a live album, Live from Fenway Park, would be released on August 30.